No Trump-Russia collusion - Republicans

 US House Republicans find no proof of Trump-Russia collusion

-House Republicans have found no evidence of collusion between the Trump campaign and the Kremlin in the 2016 US election, according to a draft report.
+Republicans on a House panel have found no evidence of collusion between the Trump campaign and the Kremlin in the US 2016 presidential election.

 Mike Conaway, who leads the inquiry, said the House Intelligence Committee agreed with US intelligence agencies that Russia interfered in the race.